brettz9/eslint-config-ash-nazg/README.md

 #### Rationale for disabled Node and Promise rules

+`no-process-exit` (added by Node recommended) - has a version in Unicorn which allows in CLI apps.

 `node/prefer-promises/dns` and `node/prefer-promises/fs` are good, but
 a bit early with Node 12.